 The last years celebrated the return of the wonderful artifact of the Web — good ol’ animated GIFs.
 Remember rainbow ribbons?
 Well, suddenly their younger revivals were all over the place again, whether displaying short scenes from movies, lazy kitties, ecstatic hamsters or playful children.
 But what about creating something a bit more… well, meaningful out of the GIF legacy?

-Meet Music History in GIFs, a collection of 8-bit animated GIFs dedicated to famous music videos and important events in the history of music.
+Meet Music History in GIFs36, a collection of 8-bit animated GIFs dedicated to famous music videos and important events in the history of music.
 The animations are short, yet memorable, and it’s easy to recognize the events by watching their animated replicas.
 An interesting way to use GIFs to portray interesting moments in the history of human culture.
 What about creating something similar for the evolution of the Web? (vf)

 :afterPseudo-Elements In CSS39